 The Bridge to Nowhere recalls the park’s past life, when it spanned the Grand Surrey Canal.
 Along most of its length, the canal was wide enough to let two Thames sailing barges pass.
 A late-comer in 1906, and still crossable until only recently, this footbridge saved a long walk to cross the canal at Wells Way or Trafalgar Avenue.
+With the canal gone, the bridge appears suspended in space and time, going nowhere.

 Listen to memories of the bridge here.